-Stevo Bedford is a 3D Concept Artist, Illustrator and Art Director with special expertise in designing highly creative and complex environments.
+Stevo Bedford is a movie 3D Concept Artist, Art Director and Illustrator, with special expertise in designing highly creative and complex environments.

-His broad skill set enables him to take a set from inception through execution to delivery, of both practical builds and digital extensions.
+His broad skill set enables him to concept design a set or vehicle and then art direct it's delivery, including both practical builds and digital extensions.

 Production Designer: Dan Dorrance Director: Wes Ball